strategy-coach/workspaces-host/README.md

 - [gopass](https://www.gopass.pw/) should be used for general password management.

+## How chezmoi init and chezmoi apply work for this repository

+### Initialization

+`chezmoi init <repo>` clones the repository into `~/.local/share/chezmoi`, loading templates (`dot_*`), scripts (`run_after_once_*`), and helper utilities under `dot_strategy-coach/*`.

+### `chezmoi apply` idempotently updates source state

+Templates are rendered into the user’s home:

+- Git settings derive from `dot_gitconfig.tmpl`, which inserts name, email, and optional credential helpers based on `chezmoi.toml` data
+- `dot_eget.toml.tmpl` configures eget downloads and records that editing this file triggers a post-install script
+- Fish shell startup files set up Homebrew paths, Oh My Posh, `direnv`, `zoxide`, and `mise`
+- `strategy-coach.fish.tmpl` exports environment flags, generates Git credential variables, detects WSL, and defines the `coach-doctor` alias
+- `chezmoi.fish.tmpl` exposes `CHEZMOI_GITHUB_ACCESS_TOKEN`, loads completions,
+  and defines a chez shorthand
+- `direnv` is pre‑authorized for ~/workspaces via direnv.toml.tmpl
+- A starter `~/.pgpass` with usage instructions is created if missing
+- Deno utilities (`doctor.ts`, `workspaces-host-ctl.ts`, finalize-setup) are
+  installed under `~/.strategy-coach/`

+After files are in place, run_after_once_dot_strategy-coach.sh.tmpl runs once to bootstrap tooling.
+The script:

+- Is explicitly designed to rerun safely and only after chezmoi apply or when its dependencies change
+- Optionally exports a GitHub token for API access
+- Builds package lists for Homebrew and `pkgx` from template data
+- Installs auxiliary tools (`mise`, SDKMAN!) and invokes the Deno controller to finish setup

+The invoked controller (`workspaces-host-ctl.ts`) installs requested packages with brew/pkgx, uses eget, fetches helper scripts, and aggregates results into logs.

+### Verifying the environment

+The Fish alias `coach-doctor` executes `doctor.ts`, which defines a reusable reporting framework to test tool availability and versions.

 ## Maintenance

 Keeping your _Workspaces Host_ up to date is important for security,